Buy bitcoin, Ethereum, Ethereum Classic, Bitcoin Cash and Litecoin with your credit or debit card on one of the world’s biggest crypto exchanges.

 Coinbase offers its “instant buy” feature in Canada, meaning credit/debit card purchases will be available instantly.

 Coinbase implements weekly buy and sell limits on all accounts.
 The company says it calculates your limits based on your account information.
 This includes verification and successful purchases made on the account.

 If you want to increase your weekly limits, you may need to verify your account by completing several of the following steps:

 - Establish a purchase history by buying and selling through the exchange

 Not only is Coinbase widely recognized as one of the world’s largest bitcoin exchanges, it’s also considered one of the safest.
 It’s backed by trusted traders and uses the latest technology to secure its platform.

 The Coinbase Wallet is considered very secure, but this comes at a cost – the company controls your cryptocurrency.
-Larger amounts of bitcoin, Ethereum, Bitcoin Cash or Litecoin can be stored on the Coinbase Vault, which is protected by multiple approvers.
+Larger amounts of bitcoin, Ethereum, Ethereum Classic, Bitcoin Cash or Litecoin can be stored on the Coinbase Vault, which is protected by multiple approvers.

 It should be stated at the outset that Coinbase collects a lot of information about its customers, including photo ID for those who want to up their weekly limits.
 A piece of photo ID is also required if you are purchasing with a credit card.